 Then Dec.
 1 a prisoner stabbed another inmate with a 6-in. piece of sharpened metal.
-The inmate was treated at a hospital.
+The inmate was treated

 There were at least three other fights and assaults last month involving at least 10 inmates.
 Great work to the MBP staff who responded to these emergencies.